akshaymankar/wire-cli/README.md

 ### Location
 Location sharing message, contains GPS coordinates (latitude and longitude) and optional location name string.

+### Reaction
+Expresses a reaction to a previously received message.
+The reaction itself can be any string but should be an emoji.
+If there are multiple reactions from one user to the same message, only the most recent one should be kept.
+In order to remove/clear a previous reaction, the empty string should be sent.

 ### ImageAsset
 Contains metadata for single image asset version, most fields correspond to metadata sent on regular assets endpoint.
 There are three special fields: